wisemuffin/data-cicd/README.md

 ### sql linter sqlfluff

+!issue currently PR main contains the merge of main + feature, thus comparisons show no difference.

 In order to standardise sql styles across developer you can use a linter like sqlfluff to set coding standards.

 example usage: